Piefayth/aiken-ide/README.md

 # aiken ide

+idea: stop using deno or the cli to run your scripts. use a websight instead
-react + redux toolkit
+stack: react + redux toolkit

-redux wont seem like overkill once we have wallet management and transaction building integrated

-trust

 todo:
 - aiken modules support (.ak files are totally independent atm)